leanprover-community/blog/posts/cauchy-integral-formula.md

-Many students (including me) were taught that this argument can't be patched to work for any differentiable function, and one has to use a trick specific to complex analysis (e.g., an explicit infinite descend on triangles).
+Many students (including me) were taught that this argument can't be patched to work for any differentiable function, and one has to use a trick specific to complex analysis (e.g., an explicit infinite descent on triangles).
 In October 2020, we [had a chat on Zulip](https://leanprover.zulipchat.com/#narrow/stream/217875-Is-there.20code.20for.20X.3F/topic/Single.20variable.20complex.20analysis) about formalization of complex analysis, where Patrick Massot